ellutionist/Spark_deployment/README.md

 # Cluster Manager
-Make use of Fabric to deploy and manage the size of a Spark Cluster.
+Deploy and manage the size of a Spark Cluster.
+Submit applications to the Cluster and monitor the hardware while running.

 ## Preparation